corentinlger/corentinlger.github.io/content/en/post/Elections.md

 title: "Canadian Elections"
 ---

-This is the first big data (and data science) project I ever made, during my scholarship in Canada.
+This is the first data science project I ever made, during my scholarship in Canada.
 The goal of this project is to predict the vote of canadian citizens during the 2019 election, thanks to responses to a survey. <p>

 Despite the fact that we were beginners in this field,we managed with my classmate to predict about 80% of those votes right. <p>

-{{< figure src="/images/projetCanada.png"  >}}
+- Team size : 2 persons
+- Project lenght : 2 months

 [Link to Github repository](https://github.com/corentinlger/CanadianElections2019)